harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 ::right::

-- Manually run most tools if your IDE didn't for you
+- Manually run most tools if your IDE didn't for you (concats, minifies, autoprefixers, validators)
 - Caching?

 <!--